Michigan Botanical Society - Great Lakes Chapter

 JOIN THE GREAT LAKES CHAPTER — A NEW ONLINE PAYMENT OPTION is now available for annual Membership Dues.

-To use the easy online payment option, visiting this link on Cheddar-Up (click here) .
+✔ To use the easy online payment option, visiting this link on Cheddar-Up (click here) .
 A small convenience fee of 3.5% will be added to your payment through the Cheddar-Up platform.

 ✔ Alternatively, you can print a copy of the Membership Form with mailing instructions.
-GLC Membership Form
+GLC Membership Form.

-2025 Summer Events
+2025 Events

-2025 Michigan Botanical Society Foray
+Michigan Botanical Society Annual Foray

 The 2025 Michigan Botanical Society Foray will be held in Escanaba/Gladstone on Monday July 7th through Thursday July 10th at the Terrace Bay Hotel.
 This will be a week day Foray to help keep lodging costs reasonable during a busy summer travel time.
 The Foray will begin with the Monday evening speaker and have two days of field trips which will cover natural areas from the Garden Peninsula and to the west and north.
 The board is still working on a possible trip for those interested on Thursday on the way home.
 If you plan to stay at Terrace Bay, you can make reservations on their website https://terracebayhotel.com/ and use discount code MBS25.
 Detail and registration will be released in the Spring Arisaema.